SthephanShinkufag/atomboard/README.md

    - Moderators are only able to sticky threads, delete posts, and approve posts when necessary.
 (See `TINYIB_REQMOD`)
    - Ban offensive/abusive posters across all boards.
    - Post using raw HTML.

-This fork features:
  - Text formatting:
    - Markup buttons under the text area in postform.
    - bbcode formatting (multiline text and nested tags), wakabamark.
    - "Quote text" button that inserts selected text into the textarea with `>` symbols.
-   - Named links formatting, like on github: `[TinyIB](https://github.com/SthephanShinkufag/TinyIB/)`
+   - Named links formatting, like on github: `[atomboard](https://github.com/SthephanShinkufag/atomboard/)`
  - Administration:
    - You can set list of Moderators.
    - Moderation log.